Dentistry Residency Curriculum

 Conferences

 Residents participate in the Joint Resident Conference (JRC), an annual meeting of the residents and faculty from the GPR programs of Virginia and the Carolinas.
-PGY-2 residents will give a presentation at the JRC.
+Generally, PGY-2 residents give a presentation at the JRC, however there may be option for a PGY-1 residents to present as well.

 Residents may elect to participate in a CE opportunity of their choosing each year.
 Limited travel funding is available to PGY-2 residents only.